shchwang8/GetCleanDataPrj/CodeBook.md

+- "CombinedTrainTestData.txt" is the combined dataset after finishing step 4.
+- "Neat_meanSubjectActivityData.txt" if the final neat dataset

 Explaination of the neat dataset
 1. The dataset's records includes 10 subjects
 2. Each subject has 6 different activities
 	LAYING